tylerthomasallen/docs/src/pages/dashboard/setup.md

 - #### Configure social media display
     - Go to [Link Settings](https://dashboard.branch.io/link-settings) on the Branch Dashboard
     - Set the default image preview for your deep links when shared on social media
-    - These values are typically overridden by [Open Graph](pages/links/setup/#open-graph) which differentiate your deep links between one another
+    - These values are typically overridden by [Custom link behavior](pages/links/setup/#custom-link-behavior) which differentiate your deep links between one another
 - #### Change link domain
     - Go to [Link Settings](https://dashboard.branch.io/link-settings) on the Branch Dashboard
     - ##### Use app.link domain